Ways to Improve Your Restaurant's Coffee Service

 When it comes to storing large amounts of coffee beans, some baristas believe keeping them in the freezer can help preserve freshness.
 It is only appropriate to store coffee in the freezer or refrigerator when it is still in its whole bean form and tucked away inside an airtight bag.
 Once the beans have been removed from the cold, they should be ground and used within two weeks.
 Do not re-freeze or refrigerate already thawed beans.

-Once you have fresh grounds to work with, it’s important to take these factors into consideration before and during the brewing process.
-Each of these elements are easy to control and can instantly improve the taste of your customer’s cup of coffee.
+Once you have fresh grounds to work with, it’s important to consider these factors before and during the brewing process to learn how to make coffee better.
+These elements are easy to control and can instantly improve the taste of your customer’s cup of coffee.

 - Brew at the right temperature.
 Brew your coffee grounds in water between 198 and 202 degrees Fahrenheit, with 200 degrees being the optimal temperature.
-Brewing your grounds in water below 195 degrees results in poor flavor extraction and a flat, unappealing product for your customers.
+Brewing below 195 degrees results in poor flavor extraction and a flat, unappealing product for your customers.
 On the other hand, water that’s too hot will result in a bitter flavor.

 - Pay attention to your water quality.
-Since water makes up about 98% of your customer’s cup of coffee, it’s definitely worth paying attention to.
-Always be sure you’re using a water filtration system with your brewer.
-Water that’s slightly hard, preferably 50 to 100 ppm of dissolved minerals, will deliver the best tasting coffee.
+Since water makes up about 98% of your customer’s cup of coffee, always be sure you’re using a water filtration system with your brewer.
+Water that’s slightly hard, preferably 50 to 100 ppm of dissolved minerals, will deliver the best-tasting coffee.
 If it’s too hard, however, lime scale buildup can occur in your equipment, and less flavor will be extracted from your coffee grounds.
-On the other side, too soft or distilled water may prolong the brewing process and result in a poor or bitter taste.
+Too soft or distilled water may prolong the brewing process and result in a poor or bitter taste.